josephines/Design-Guidelines-for-Tableau-Dashboard-Extensions/README.md

 # Design Guidelines for Tableau Dashboard Extensions

 With the release of Extensions in [Tableau Desktop 2018.2](https://www.tableau.com/support/releases/desktop/2018.2), we're unleashing the creativity and problem-solving skills of passionate developers to make extensions for Tableau dashboards.
-Here’s your roadmap towards designing great extensions.
+Here’s your roadmap for designing great extensions.

 ### About
-This document is focused on guiding developers towards best practices for designing extensions, including both user interaction and visual style guidelines.
-For more technical information about extensions, refer to our [Extensions API Documentation](https://tableau.github.io/extensions-api/).
+This document is focused on guiding developers towards best practices for designing extensions, including user interaction and visual style guidelines.
+For technical information about extensions, refer to our [Extensions API Documentation](https://tableau.github.io/extensions-api/).

 ### What are Dashboard Extensions?